 PROFILE AND PARTNERSHIP

 We have been working with Fazenda Sertão for several years, with Dan visiting the farm in August 2022 to meet the team and cement our long-term relationship with this wonderful producer in the town of Carmo de Minas.
-Since 2023 we contribute an additional $0.10 per lb of coffee purchased to support local philanthropic project CriaCarmo.
+Since 2023 we contribute an additional $0.10 per kg of coffee purchased to support local philanthropic project CriaCarmo.

-We think all of our coffees taste great no matter how you prepare them, but here are our favourite brew methods for this coffee:
+We think all of our coffees taste great no matter how you prepare them.
+Check out our Brew Guides for suggested recipes, top tips, and more.

 ABOUT FAZENDA SERTAO